bilalvis01/bs-material-ui/packages/bs-material-ui-icons/README.md

 }
 ```

-run the bsmuiicons command in your project directory
+Run the command below in your project directory.

 ```
-$ bsmuiicons --build
+$ npm run build-icons
 ```

 If everything went right, the icons (with all theme: Filled, Outlined, Rounded, TwoTone, Sharp) will be generated in mui-icons folder in your project directory.